December 15, 1990: The day Gilbert and Wheaton had to be separated by an official in the midst of a heated match

 Although he managed to climb as high as world No 4 in early 1990, after winning five tournaments in 1989, his best Grand Slam results were two quarter-final appearances reached at the 1987 US Open (lost to Jimmy Connors, 4-6, 6-3, 6-4, 6-0) and at Wimbledon in 1990 (lost to Boris Becker, 6-4, 6-4, 6-1).

 Gilbert had also won a bronze medal at the Seoul Olympic Games in 1988 after losing in the semi-final against fellow American Tim Mayotte (6-4, 6-4, 6-3).
-In September 1990, he claimed his 20th title in Brisbane defeating Aaron Krickstein in the final (6-3, 6-1), and in December, Gilbert was ranked 10th in the world.
+In September 1990, he claimed his 20th title in Brisbane defeating Aaron Krickstein in the final (6-3, 6-1), and in December that year, he was ranked 10th in the world.

 • David Wheaton: The former junior No 1 rising up the pro ranks

-David Wheaton, born in 1969 and also from America, and known for his stars-and-stripe bandanas, reached world No 1 as a junior after winning the 1987 US Open title.
-After one year at Stanford, winning the 1988 NCAA Championships, he turned pro the same year.
-Playing a classic serve-and-volley game, he broke into the top 100 the following year.
+David Wheaton, born in 1969 in America and known for his stars-and-stripe bandanas, reached world No 1 as a junior after winning the 1987 US Open title.
+Following a one-year stint at Stanford, winning the 1988 NCAA Championships, he turned pro the very same year.
+Playing a classic serve-and-volley game, Wheaton broke into the top 100 the next year.

 In 1990, not only did he claim his first title (defeating Mark Kaplan in the final of the US Men’s Clay Court Championship, 6-4, 6-4), but he also reached the quarter-finals at the US Open (defeated by John McEnroe, 6-1, 6-4, 6-4).
 He was now ranked No 27 in the world.